 The Committee shall be known as the Village Hall Management Committee (the Committee).

-It shall comprise 5 Parish Councillors, and 3 co-opted members.
+It shall comprise 5 Parish Councillors, and 4 co-opted members.
+Should the Parish Council not be able to fill its full membership from amongst the Councillors, then the vacancy shall be held open, and shall be filled as and when the Council is able to do so.

+In the event that there are an equal number of Parish Councillors and co-opted members, any matter or recommendation put to the vote, and where there are an equal number of votes cast for and against, shall be decided by the Chairman’s casting vote.

+Any decision, which the Clerk to the Council advises may be in breach of, or compromise the Parish Council’s duties as the charitable trustee of the Village Hall, shall be referred up to the next meeting of the full Parish Council for a final decision.

 The first appointment of its members shall take place at the first Albourne Parish Council meeting following approval, and thereafter at the Annual Parish Council meeting in May of each year.

-It’s Chairman and Vice Chairman shall be elected from amongst its members at the Committee’s first meeting following appointment, but neither position need be held by a Parish Councillor.
+It’s Chairman and Vice Chairman shall be elected from amongst its members at the Committee’s first meeting following appointment, but both positions must be held by a Parish Councillor.

 The Committee shall meet on at least 4 occasions per year, with meetings to be held preferably on the Tuesday before the relevant Parish Council meeting.